MicrosoftDocs/sql-docs/docs/reporting-services/report-design/filter-group-and-sort-data-report-builder-and-ssrs.md

 ---
 title: Expressions in Report Builder paginated reports
-description: Learn how to control, organize, and sort paginated report data with expressions based on dataset fields, parameters in the Report Data pane of Report Builder.
+description: Learn how to control, organize, and sort paginated report data with expressions based on dataset fields and parameters in the Report Data pane of Report Builder.
 author: maggiesMSFT
 ms.author: maggies
-ms.date: 07/02/2024
+ms.date: 07/10/2024
 ms.service: reporting-services
 ms.subservice: report-design
 ms.topic: conceptual